Ada-Developers-Academy/C3Projects--TaskListRails/README.md

   - rando task/name
   - make buttons prettier
   - add photo/color gradients
-  x figure out how to do line all the way across
+  - x figure out how to do line all the way across
   - style form - box & buttons
-  x make dates just show the date/year, no time
+  - x make dates just show the date/year, no time
+  - add params-require for the name